PDF download Download Article

 Professional Technologist

 This article was reviewed by Stan Kats and by wikiHow staff writer, Glenn Carreau.
 Stan Kats is a Professional Technologist and the COO and Chief Technologist for The STG IT Consulting Group in West Hollywood, California.
 Stan provides comprehensive technology solutions to businesses through managed IT services, and for individuals through his consumer service business, Stan's Tech Garage.
 Stan holds a BA in International Relations from The University of Southern California.
 He began his career working in the Fortune 500 IT world.
 Stan founded his companies to offer an enterprise-level of expertise for small businesses and individuals.
+This article has been viewed 8,372 times.

 How helpful is this?